nusarker/Simple-Django-Bookstore-Project/README.md

 pip install -r requirements.txt

 4. Apply migrations
-python manage.py makemigrations
+"python manage.py makemigrations"
-python manage.py migrate
+"python manage.py migrate"

 5. Create a superuser
-python manage.py createsuperuser
+"python manage.py createsuperuser"

 6. Run the development server
-python manage.py runserver
+"python manage.py runserver"
 Visit the site
 Open your browser and go to:
 http://127.0.0.1:8000/

 Project Status

 This project is complete as a practice/demo project and can be extended further with:
 Comments and Reviews
 Categories or genres